Zaid-Ajaj/Snowflaqe/README.md

 }
 ```
 Where
- - `<schema>` can be either the URL to the GraphQL backend or a relative path to another JSON file containing the output of the [standard Introspection](https://github.com/Zaid-Ajaj/Snowflaqe/blob/master/src/Introspection.gql) query which you can execute against the backend yourself (this allows for offline verification and type-checking)
+ - `<schema>` can be either the URL to the GraphQL backend; a relative path to another JSON file containing the output of the [standard Introspection](https://github.com/Zaid-Ajaj/Snowflaqe/blob/master/src/Introspection.gql) query, which you can execute against the backend yourself (this allows for offline verification and type-checking); or a file with a `.gql` or `.graphql` extension containing a schema.
  - `<queries>` is an absolute or relative path to a directory that contains `*.gql` files that contain individual GraphQL queries that `snowflaqe` will run the verification against.
  - `<project>` is the name of the project will be generated.
  - `<output>` is an absolute or relative path to a directory where the project will be generated